 4.3 Model Update

-For the evasion samples, we use two kinds of methods to update the above model.
-The first method is to increase the number of training samples in order to avoid data overfitting and achieve the local optimum.
-The second one is to adjust the feature set to improve the detection rate.
+We use three kinds of techniques to increase the robustness of ML model.
+The first one is to increase the number of training samples.
+The second one is to adjust the feature set.
+The third one is to include adversarial examples during training.

-If the feature sets are exploited by attackers, we can modify the datasets such as modify the weight of features or delete important features in order to retrain this model.
-As shown in Figure 2, the top 30 features are sorted by the importance of features after Model 3 is trained.
-From Figure 2 we can find that features including count_font, count_javascript, size，count_obj，count_endobj account for more weights in the classification.
-They are really easy to be exploited by attackers to evade parser and classifier.
-Therefore, we delete these features and then retrain the Model 3, outputting the prediction result shown in Figure 7.
+If the feature sets have been exploited by attackers, we can modify the weight of features or delete some related features and retrain the ML models.
+As shown in Figure 2, the top 30 features are sorted by importance for model 3.
+This set of features including count_font, count_javascript, size，count_obj，count_endobj accounting for heavier weights in classification.
+In a white box setting, it is trivial to exploit those features by attackers for model evasion.
+As a defense strategy, we remove those exploited features and then perform model retrain, outputting the prediction result as shown in Figure 7 for model 3.

-Figure 2 The Top 30 features Distribution
+Figure 2 Top 30 features of model 2

-Table 7 shows the detection accuracy of Model 3 after deleting the above 5 features.
-As shown in this table, when the classifier is trained by all features, the accuracy rate of model is up to 99.82%.
-If we delete the first feature even the top five features, the rate is almost stable.
-That said, our model can confront the attacks based on these features.
-Despite attackers have the knowledge of features for training model, the accuracy rate can maintain at the level of 99%.
+Table 7 shows the detection accuracy of Model 3 after removing 5 features from above.
+As shown in this table, when the classifier is trained using all features above, the accuracy rate of model is around 99.82%.
+If we delete up to top five features, the accuracy is almost stable.
+That concludes our model can confront grey box attacks even using the rest of not so important features for training.
+The top 5 related features here are: (1, count_font), (2, count_javascript), (3, size), (4, count_obj) and (5, count_endobj)

-Figure 7 Accuracy Rate of Model after deleting the top 5 features
+Table 7 Accuracy of Model after deleting top 5 related features